splunk/public-o11y-docs/apm/span-tags/cmms.rst

 APM generates a collection of MMS by default; see :ref:`mms-dimensions`.
 You can create additional MMS with custom dimensions to filter and aggregate the default generated metrics by a specific indexed span tag or process such as ``version`` or ``cloud.provider``.

-You can create custom MMS at the service level and at the endpoint (span) level.
+You can create custom MMS at the service level and the endpoint (span) level.
 When you create a custom dimension for a service-level MMS, APM generates MMS that include the six service-level metrics listed in :ref:`service-mms`, with your chosen indexed span tag or process as a custom dimension.
 If you select to add endpoint-level metrics as well, APM generates MMS that include the six span-level metrics listed in :ref:`endpoint-mms`, with your chosen indexed span tag or process as a custom dimension.

 When you create an MMS with a custom dimension, you can use this custom dimension to create charts, dashboards, and alerts by leveraging the Infrastructure Monitoring platform.